 Verify that the app is running by browsing to the URL generated in the output of the previous step.
 In this example, navigating to

 You’ve now pushed an app to Cloud Foundry!
-For more information about this topic, see the Deploy an Application topic.View the source for this page in GitHub
+For more information about this topic, see the Pushing an App topic.Create a pull request or raise an issue on the source for this page in GitHub